Shweidman/GettingandCleaningDataCourseProject/CodeBook.md

 * Column 39: tBodyAccJerkMag-std(): Standard deviation of the time domain signal from the device of the body's acceleration jerk magnitude
 * Column 40: tBodyGyroMag-mean(): Mean of the time domain signal from the device of the body angular magnitude
 * Column 41: tBodyGyroMag-std(): Standard deviation of the time domain signal from the device of the body angular magnitude
-* Column 42: tBodyGyroMag-mean(): Mean of the time domain signal from the device of the body angular magnitude jerk
+* Column 42: tBodyGyroJerkMag-mean(): Mean of the time domain signal from the device of the body angular magnitude jerk
-* Column 43: tBodyGyroMag-std(): Standard deviation of the time domain signal from the device of the body angular magnitude jerk
+* Column 43: tBodyGyroJerkMag-std(): Standard deviation of the time domain signal from the device of the body angular magnitude jerk
-* Column 44: fBodyAcc-mean()-X: Mean of the freqency domain signal from the device of the body acceleration in the X direction
+* Column 44: fBodyAcc-mean()-X: Mean of the frequency domain signal from the device of the body acceleration in the X direction
 * Column 45: fBodyAcc-mean()-Y: Mean of the frequency domain signal from the device of the body acceleration in the Y direction
 * Column 46: fBodyAcc-mean()-Z: Mean of the frequency domain signal from the device of the body acceleration in the Z direction
 * Column 47: fBodyAcc-std()-X: Standard deviation of the frequency domain signal from the device of the body acceleration in the X direction